utility

 - (philosophy) Well-being, satisfaction, pleasure, or happiness.

-- (business, finance) A service provider, such as an electric company or water company; or, the securities of such a provider.
+- (business, finance, by extension) A natural or legal monopoly distributer of such a utility; or, the securities of such a provider.

 - (computing) A software program designed to perform a single task or a small range of tasks, often to help manage and tune computer hardware, an operating system or application software.